-Excludes charges associated with the construction of Plant Vogtle 3 and 4, charges (net of salvage proceeds), associated legal expenses (net of insurance recoveries), and tax impacts related to the Kemper IGCC, acquisition and disposition impacts, earnings from Wholesale Gas Services, and impairment charges related to the PennEast Pipeline project and a leveraged lease investment through Q2 2021.
+Excludes charges associated with the construction of Plant Vogtle 3 and 4, charges (net of salvage proceeds), associated legal expenses (net of insurance recoveries), and tax impacts related to the Kemper IGCC, acquisition and disposition impacts, earnings from Wholesale Gas Services, and impairment charges related to the PennEast Pipeline project and a leveraged lease investment, and any future asset impairment charges and/or additional costs associated with the extinguishment of debt at Southern Company and its non-state regulated subsidiaries.

-- 1.Q2 2021 YTD average shares outstanding = 1,061M - 2.Includes Southern Power, interstate natural gas pipelines and Southern Company system-owned distributed energy resources - 3.
-Guidance provided as of February 18, 2021
+- 1. Q3 2021 YTD average shares outstanding = 1,060M - 2.
+Includes Southern Power, interstate natural gas pipelines and Southern Company system-owned distributed energy resources